Davide-sd/sympy-plot-backends/doc/source/modules/interactive.rst

 * For technical reasons, all interactive-widgets plots in this documentation are created using Holoviz's Panel.
 Often, they will ran just fine with ipywidgets too.
-However, if a specific example uses the ``param`` library, then users will have to modify the ``params`` dictionary in order to make it work with ipywidgets.
+However, if a specific example uses the ``param`` library, or widgets from the ``panel`` module, then users will have to modify the ``params`` dictionary in order to make it work with ipywidgets.
   A couple of examples are provided below.

 The prange class